 Healthy Communities for Healthy Futures

-The Children and Youth with Special Health Needs Program seeks proposals from community-based non-profit organizations, for-profit organizations, and Tribal Nations to deliver projects addressing health disparities in the leading risk factors for the most common birth conditions in Minnesota, including:
+The Children and Youth with Special Health Needs Program will fund community-based non-profit organizations, for-profit organizations, and/or Tribal Nations to deliver projects addressing health disparities in the leading risk factors for the most common birth conditions in Minnesota, including:

 - Substance misuse